Ms-Bubbles/Getting-and-Cleaning-Data/README.md

 =========================

 ###Script###
-The above described script is called run_analysis.R and can be found in this repository.
+The above described script is called **run_analysis.R** and can be found in this repository.
 Before running the script please make sure that:
  1. The UCI HAR Dataset has been downloaded and extracted.
  2. The UCI HAR folder must be availble as the script will be setting it as a working directory.

 =========================

 ###Tidy Dataset###
-Tidy dataset will be created by the script and created in the working directory as a text file called "TidyData.txt".
+Tidy dataset will be created by the script and created in the working directory as a text file called **"TidyData.txt"**.
 In order to read the dataset please use the read.table command, with header argument set to true.

 =========================

 ###CodeBook###
 Along with the submission a Code Book has been prepared.
-It is called CodeBook.md and can be found in this repository.
+It is called **CodeBook.md** and can be found in this repository.
 The Code Book describes the variables, the data, and any transformations or work that was performed to clean up the data.